blockthrough/selfupdate.go/README.md

 ### github

-a provider tool for working with github's apis for releasing, uploading and downloading binaries.
+a provider tool for working with Github's apis for releasing, uploading and downloading binaries.

 > NOTE: an environment variable, `SELF_UPDATE_GH_TOKEN`, needs to be created and set with `GITHUB_TOKEN`.
 It is highly recommened to use it `GITHUB_TOKEN` rather than personal token.
 Also, this command with all its sub commands needs to be called inside github's actions workflow.